AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ### Assignment 1: Clue

-**Directions**  Your object is to review the current program as it is currently written.
+**Directions**  Review the current program as it is currently written.
 Look at "what works" and "what needs work".
-Make the necessary changes to the program.
+Make the necessary changes to the program so it produces the intended outcome (see sample below).

 This is a program simulates Clue.